Venom3150/Data_analysis_Using_SQL_and_PowerBI/README.md

 - By Quantity: This same pizza is also the least purchased by quantity, with only 490 units sold, indicating low customer demand.
 - By Orders: "The Brie Carre Pizza" has the lowest number of orders, reinforcing its position as the lowest-selling item on the menu.

+# Conclusion
+This project successfully demonstrates a complete data analysis workflow, from raw data to actionable insights and interactive visualization.
+By leveraging SQL for data cleaning and querying and Power BI for reporting, the analysis provides a clear and comprehensive picture of the business's performance.
+The key findings on peak sales periods, customer preferences, and product performance offer strategic guidance for optimizing operations, marketing, and menu management.
+This data-driven approach allows for informed decision-making and a stronger overall business strategy.